 In an extraordinarily complex world with an infinite number of stimuli and social circumstances that can surround an individual, perhaps it was beneficial to have a cognitive bias.
 Rather than analyze an infinite number of stimuli and social circumstances, the brain takes a short cut and has cognitive biases that allow the individual to make quick decisions and survive in his environment.
 A cognitive bias might also explain an inherent fear of the unknown.

 If a lone Australopithecus heard some rumblings in the brush, she would probably run and seek protection in a large group.
 If the sound was made by a large predator like a lion, that cognitive bias resulted in the individual not being killed by a predator.
-If the sound was made by a non-predator like an antelope, the individual didn’t have to leave for protection.
+If the sound was made by a non-predator like an antelope, the individual didn’t have to leave for protection, the interpretation was untrue.
 But when in such a situation, if many individuals did not seek protection in a large group, chances are good a number of them would be killed by a predator, which would then lessen the chances of that species surviving.
-So evolution for the species genetically selected this cognitive bias short cut, the fight or in this case flight response.
-Recall our discussion about the fear of the unknown?
-Fear of the unknown may be the result of cognitive bias.
+So evolution for the species genetically selected this cognitive bias short cut, even though in more cases it is untrue.
+Fear of the unknown is the result of cognitive bias.

 If there was a tribe of 50 Homo habili that peered over a ridge and saw a group of 50 Homo rudolfensi that they had never encountered before, what should they do?
 Should all 50 Homo habili meander over the ridge unarmed and introduce themselves, should they just ignore the Homo rudolfensi and go on their way, would they scout the group and then decide to surprise attack, should they send a group of armed individuals to introduce themselves and their tribe.
 The best answer to this question is not known, but for survival of the Homo habili, walking up unarmed or ignoring the other group altogether could result in their annihilation.
-So a fear of the unknown could be a tribal instinct that is itself a cognitive bias that has been genetically selected and helped the survival of our species and the extinction of others.
+So a fear of the unknown, whether true or untrue, could be a tribal instinct that is itself a cognitive bias that has been genetically selected and helped the survival of our species and the extinction of others.
 And in this scenario, Homo habilis may have started projecting their cognitive biases forward in making a decision as to what to do upon encountering that unknown Homo rudolfensi tribe.
 Did they scout the village from afar and see evidence of their cognitive bias, their fear of the unknown?
-This could then be a confirmation bias, which could very well influence their decision as to what to do, as surprise attack, and impact the survival of our species and the extinction of others.
+This would then be a confirmation bias, which could very well influence their decision as to what to do, as in a surprise attack, and impact the survival of our species and the extinction of others.

 Homo habilis